Gelvey/Task-Master/README.md

 ## Installation

 1. Ensure you have Python 3.11.x installed on your system.
-2. Install the required Python packages by running the following command: `pip install tkcalendar firebase_admin`
+2. Install the required Python packages by running the following command: `pip install tkcalendar firebase_admin python-dotenv`
 3. Follow the instructions inside `credentials.json` file to set up the database.

 ## Usage